Bifurcations and multistability in inducible three-gene toggle switch networks: Introduction

-Insights into the emergence of multistable dynamics in larger networks rely not only on the choice of model system but also on the approach to modeling these motifs.
-Existing literature on multistable cell fates during development, for example, has made significant strides by considering gene networks in terms of the Waddington landscape~\cite{Waddington1957}, and discusses the dynamic thresholds, or bifurcations, that can emerge from gene circuits described as attractor systems~\cite{CorsonSiggia:2012, CorsonSiggia:2017, RandCS:2021,Rand:2022}.
-When linking this interpretation to mathematical models, however, such studies often represent systems using either a set of network-free flow equations or a potential gradient.
-These approaches are undoubtedly useful for exploring dynamic stability through the tuning of theoretically accessible internal parameters such as dissociation constants, production rates, and degradation rates.
-In this paper, we directly link these properties to experimentally accessible tuning knobs, and precisely specify how the relevant parameters are quantitatively controlled in living cells~\cite{Phillips:2020}.
+Insights into the emergence of multistable dynamics in larger networks rely not only on the choice of model but also on the approach used.
+Existing literature on multistable cell fates during development, for example, has made significant strides by describing gene network dynamics within a Waddington landscape~\cite{Waddington1957} and discussing the dynamic thresholds, or bifurcations, that can emerge as the underlying topology of an attractor system evolves~\cite{CorsonSiggia:2012, CorsonSiggia:2017, RandCS:2021,Rand:2022,RajuSiggia:2023}.
+These studies largely use geometric approaches that either coarse-grain representations to a set of network-free flow equations, or focus on systems that obey a gradient-like description.
+Given that many nontrivial networks contain feedback and cyclic interactions that break the monotonicity required for gradient-like behavior, however, other studies focus on the rotational effects that impact a system's trajectory through the potential landscape~\cite{Wang:2011,Stumpf:2018,Wang:2020}.
+These perspectives have been instrumental in characterizing a range of regulatory networks, often using abstract topological parametrizations and catastrophe theory.
+In this study, we build upon these rich traditions by directly linking bifurcation analysis of non-gradient multistable networks to experimentally accessible tuning knobs.
+In particular, we incorporate a concrete thermodynamic interpretation of induction to examine its explicit role in shaping multistable dynamics.

-In fact, the activity of transcription factors often depends on the presence or absence of effector molecules~\cite{Gerhart1962, Monod1963,Monod1965,o1980equilibrium, DalyMatthews1986exptind,Martins2011,Marzen2013,Changeux2013,Gerhart2014,Phillips:2020}.
-When targeting a repressor, for example, an effector could bind and stabilize a protein in its inactive configuration, which suppresses its function and induces expression.
-Certain transcription factors are also known to have context-dependent behavior, acting as repressors at one promoter site along the DNA and activators at another~\cite{Alberts,Perry:1996}.
-Exploring different interpretations of the mechanistic role of effectors may then reveal critical differences in tuned expression that allow for complementary experimental investigation.
+In fact, the activity of transcription factors often depends on the presence or absence of allosteric effector molecules~\cite{Gerhart1962, Monod1963,Monod1965,o1980equilibrium, DalyMatthews1986exptind,Martins2011,Marzen2013,Changeux2013,Gerhart2014,Phillips:2020}.
+When targeting a repressor, for example, an effector can act as an inducer by binding and stabilizing a protein in its inactive configuration, which suppresses its function and induces expression.
+Certain transcription factors are also known to have context-dependent behavior, acting as repressors at one promoter site along the DNA and as activators at another~\cite{Alberts,Perry:1996}.
+Exploring different interpretations of the mechanistic role of effectors may then reveal critical differences in tuned expression that allow for complementary experimental investigations.